eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

     https://$ADDRESS/services/session/v1/xsrfToken
 ```

-in the response you'll find you token
+in the response you'll find your XSRF token you'll need to use in subsequent requests

 ```
 {"xsrfToken":"myawesometoken"}%